mobi-dlt/mobi-vocab/README.md

 ## License

-Detaield License information can be found in [License.md](https://github.com/mobi-dlts/mobi-vocab/blob/main/LICENSE.md)
+Detailed License information can be found in [License.md](https://github.com/mobi-dlts/mobi-vocab/blob/main/LICENSE.md)

 All Reports in this Repository are licensed by Contributors under the [W3C Software and Document License](https://www.w3.org/Consortium/Legal/2015/copyright-software-and-document).